Overview of Alabama Colleges & Schools

 Public Universities & Colleges

-There are thirteen public 4-year state universities and colleges in Alabama.
+There are zero public 4-year state universities and colleges in Alabama.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Alabama.

 Private Universities & Colleges

-In Alabama there are twenty-two accredited private four-year colleges.
+In Alabama there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Alabama.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Alabama" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Alabama.

 Liberal Arts Colleges

 Alabama has zero accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in Alabama.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
 There are approximately zero such colleges in Alabama located throughout the state.
 See a full list of Christian colleges in Alabama along with program and tuition information.

 Browse Schools by Career in Alabama